 Within this control panel, there are options for customizing your own ad-blocking preferences:

-Hide ads on YouTube videos: By turning on this feature you can watch YouTube videos without any advert interruption which improves the viewing experience.
+Hide ads on YouTube videos: Poper Blocker’s YouTube ad blocker feature lets you watch YouTube videos without any ad interruptions, improving your viewing experience.

 Hide ads on YouTube videos

-Block ads on social media: If enabled, this option allows you to browse Facebook, Instagram, Twitter, or LinkedIn without seeing sponsored content.
+Block ads on social media: If enabled, this option allows you to browse Facebook, Instagram, X (Twitter), or LinkedIn without seeing sponsored content.

 Block ads on social media